If you're about to interview at Amazon you should already know the 14 Leadership Principles.

 How to answer "customer obsession" questions in Amazon interviews

 I've explained what the principle is about, so now how will this principle show up in your interview?
 Are they going to ask, "Are you obsessed with customers?"
-Well, they might ask this exact question, but the questions aren't usually so clear.
-There are various ways you might get asked about this.
+Well, they might ask this exact question, but the questions aren't usually so straightforward.
+There are various ways you might get asked about this principle.

 Example interview questions asking about your customer obsession